Measure

 Creating a Polygon

-Start by clicking on the polygon icon then start drawing the polygon on the map.
-Add as many nodes as required and double click the last node to complete the polygon.
+Under the measure tab , click on the “+” button and select Polygon.
+Add as many nodes as required and double click the last node (or right click once) to complete the polygon.
 The last step is to give the polygon a name and optionally a label and color.

 Editing a Polygon